acongos92/systemtracker/README.md

 # License

-there is no license, please dont use this
+there is no license, I made this in 10 minutes, for your sanity dont try to use it